4 Reasons to Stop Using Self-Cleaning Oven Feature Immediately

 Manual Cleaning Method

 - All-natural cleaners—Eco-friendly products like baking soda, white vinegar, lemon juice, dish soap and cream of tartar can all be used to rid your oven of stubborn food stains without using toxic chemicals.
-There are several recipes for all-natural cleaning that combine products to produce a paste.
+Several recipes for all-natural cleaning combine products to produce a paste.
 Allowing the mixture to sit overnight or bake at low temperature for an hour will loosen grime and easily wipe clean with a damp sponge.

 If you’re in the market for a new oven and want to avoid the current self-cleaning options, Whirlpool and Bosch have both introduced their technologies: